-In response to Covid-19, phonics is taught throughout school.
-We use Bounce Back phonics with an emphasis on difficult phonemes and alternative spellings for faster word recognition.
-Some children may be in an additional phonics intervention group, planned for their current phase.
-These children are matched to a Big Cat phonics-based book and are expected to practice reading this both and school and at home.
+In response to diminish gaps, phonics is taught throughout school.
+We model phonics using Little Wandle Phonics and the Spelling Shed scheme in order to ensure progression from phonics taught at our infant feeder schools.
+Little Wandle Rapid Catch-up phonics has an emphasis on difficult phonemes and alternative spellings for faster word recognition.
+As well as whole class teaching of phonics in Year 3, some children may be in an additional phonics intervention group, planned for their current phase.
+They are assessed in order to discover their personal gaps.
+These children are matched to a Big Cat phonics-based book and are expected to practice reading this both at school and at home.